Watchmaker Glossary

 Ecliptic

-Apparent motion of the Sun around the Earth.
+Apparent movement of the Sun around the Earth.

-Liquid crystal display (LCD = Liquid Crystal Display)
+Liquid crystal display (LCD = Liquid Cristal Display)

-In electronic digital watches, screen on which the time can be permanently read, indicated by dark digits or letters standing out against a light background (or vice versa).
+In electronic digital watches, screen on which you can constantly read the time indicated by dark numbers or letters standing out against a light background (or vice versa).

 Analog screen